Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

   * title - text to add to the button's title attribute, shown on hover as a tooltip.
   * iconClass - class to attach which should define the icon.
 Normally a FontAwesome class is used.
   * path - base path to the page to navigate to.
+Tokens will be replaced as follows:
+    * {rootFolder} will be replaced by the root folder of the site, allowing links to be specified as "{rootFolder}path" where the path is a Drupal alias (without leading slash).
-Can contain the token {rootFolder} which will be replaced by the root folder of the site.
-Also, field values from the row's Elasticsearch document can be specified by putting the field name in square brackets.
+    * {language} will be replaced by the current user's 2 character selected language code.
+    * Field values from the row's Elasticsearch document can be specified by putting the field name in square brackets, e.g. [taxon.taxon_name] or [id].
   * urlParams - additional parameters to add to the URL as key/value pairs.
 Can also contain field value replacements by putting the field name in square brackets.